Reading time: 6 min.

 Dr Mir Malkani

-If you’ve been using Minoxidil to slow down your hair loss and promote regrowth, you may be wondering if and when you can stop using Minoxidil.
+If you’ve been using Minoxidil to slow down your hair loss and promote hair growth, you may be wondering if and when you can stop using Minoxidil.

 Minoxidil is designed for daily use, so most users must apply Minoxidil everyday to see continued results.